 ➜ What Is Czech Fried Cheese?

 Czech fried cheese, known as Smazeny syr, is a slice of semi-hard cheese, about ½ inch (1 cm) thick.
-The slice is coated with flour, beaten eggs, and breadcrumbs, and then fried in a thick layer of fat.
+The slice is coated with flour, beaten eggs, and breadcrumbs, then pan-fried in a thick layer of fat.

-Think of fried cheese as a main course, and either fries or various types of potatoes (boiled, mashed, crushed, or French fries) are served as a side dish.
+Think of fried cheese as a main course, and either French fries or various types of potatoes (boiled, mashed, crushed, parsley potatoes) are served as a side dish.

 The traditional condiment served with fried cheese is „tatarská omáčka“, a Czech tartar sauce.